katur/gunsiano/README.md

 Other access levels grant privileges to edit other users' information, the public website text, and various internal databases.

+While simple database updates can be accomplished via the admin interface, there are scripts to do more complicated updates.
+These scripts live in `app\_name/management/commands/script\_name.py`.

 ## Dependencies

 Python version is listed in `runtime.txt`.